Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

 5/25/23
 Removed the boundaries on piece as it does not work.
-Added rook piece
+Added rook piece.
-pawn can move now
+pawn can move now.
-started king
+started king.